Periods of tropical Calabi--Yau hypersurfaces: Integral affine structures with singularities

-\begin{definition} {\rm(\cite[Definition 1.15]{{MR2213573}})} An \emph{integral affine manifold with singularities} is a topological manifold $B$ with an integral affine structure on $B_0:=B \setminus \Gamma$, where $\Gamma \subset B$ is a locally finite union of locally closed submanifolds of codimension greater than 2. \end{definition}
+\begin{definition} {\rm(\cite[Definition 1.15]{{MR2213573}})} An \emph{integral affine manifold with singularities} is a topological manifold $B$ with an integral affine structure on $B_0:=B \setminus \Gamma$, where $\Gamma \subset B$ is a locally finite union of locally closed submanifolds of codimension greater than or equal to 2. \end{definition}

 The following condition for integral affine manifolds with singularities was mentioned in \cite[Section 3.1]{MR2181810} as the fixed point property.